creativityspark/bestpractices/Dataverse/Forms.md

 # FRM-001

-Every entity main form must have a hidden Admin tab, containing all the system attributes, including status, owner, creation, modification dates, etc.
+Every table main form must have a hidden Admin tab, containing all the system attributes, including status, owner, creation, modification dates, etc.

 You can use a tool like [Level up for Dynamics](https://github.com/rajyraman/Levelup-for-Dynamics-CRM) to make the tab visible and access the values.